• Skip to primary navigation

 • Mac

-If you are looking for a way to open and edit “Hosts File” on your Windows computer, it is likely that you want to rule out the possibility of this important File being modified by virus or malware.
+In general, the most common reason for users looking for a way to edit the “Hosts File” on a Windows computer is to rule out the possibility of this important File being modified by virus or malware.

 The default Hosts File on a Windows computer is located at C:\Windows\system32\drivers\etc path and it only contains a few comment lines starting with ‘#’ character.